pdidev/pdi/plugins/veloc/README.md

 * *protected_data* : list of data structures to be checkpointed during a checkpoint event or to be recovered during a recover event (specify the same names as defined in the PDI data store).

+> [ATTENTION]
-\attention This list must include the simulation's iteration counter.
+> This list must include the simulation's iteration counter.

 * *checkpoint_on_event* : name of the PDI event where the user wants to checkpoint